bryce-olson/Password-Checker/README.md

 important information or passwords
-This tool could possibly be modified to malicously store a password the user put in, or falsly claim a password is strong when it isnt, eg: claiming "password" is a strength 5 password
+This tool could possibly be modified to malicously store a password the user put in, or falsly claim a password is strong when it isnt, eg: claiming "password" is a strength 5 password however the intended use is to help the user understand what makes a password strong or or not.